Solar & Storage: A New & Challenging Landscape

 Changes Affecting Solar Energy Projects

-Accelerated phase-out schedule: In general, solar projects must be placed into service by Dec 31, 2027 to be eligible for a tax credit.
+Solar projects that do not begin construction by July 4, 2026, must be placed into service by Dec 31, 2027 to be eligible for the tax credit.

 New restrictions: Solar projects are subject to new Prohibited Foreign Entity (PFE) rules.